 - Management of the PEDSnet web site and access to PEDSnet resources;

-- Project management for research project start-up and monitoring; and,
+- Project management for research project start-up and monitoring;

 - Implement the PEDSnet data sharing infrastructure;

 - Manage submission of data extracts;

 - Perform data quality assessments of the data extract submissions;

 - Ensure data security;

 - Perform data linkages with external data sources;